 Message from the Director

-The Undergraduate Research Office identifies and coordinates student research opportunities on and off campus, allowing students to gain recognition for their scholarly and/or artistic endeavors.
-The office administers the travel funds provided to students by Winthrop University.
-We also produce the Book of Abstracts that documents the work of student scholarship, and we collaborate with the Honors Program and the Office on Nationally Competitive Awards to host the Undergraduate Scholars Celebration held at the end of each school year.
+The Undergraduate Research Office (URO) identifies and coordinates student research opportunities on and off campus, allowing students to gain recognition for their scholarly and/or creative endeavors.
+We also administer the travel funds that Winthrop University provides to support students' scholarly presentations and performances.
+In addition, we produce the Book of Abstracts that documents the work of student scholarship, and we collaborate with the Honors Program and the Office on Nationally Competitive Awards to host the Undergraduate Scholars Celebration held at the end of each school year.

 Director of Undergraduate Research